In fact, it was really the only thing that I knew about Konya when I decided to go there, during my travel across Turkey last year.

 OTTOMAN KONYA

-Suleiman the Magnificent’s son, Şehzade Selim, also governed in Konya and after the death of his father, he became Sultan Selim II.
+Suleiman the Magnificent’s son, Şehzade Selim, also governed in Konya and after the death of his father he became Sultan Selim II.

 SELIMIYE MOSQUE (1570)

 So, I approached the entrance and read the inscription – Sultan Selim Mosque.
 I had to think.
 I saw the Yavuz Sultan Selim Mosque in Istanbul, so could this be another one of his mosques?
-But then I looked at the year and I tried to remember who ruled in 1570.
+But then I looked at the year and tried to remember who ruled in 1570.

 The year of construction revealed that this was the Sultan Selim II’s mosque and not his grandfather’s.